-Common Name (Source) Scientific Name Provincial S-RANK Provincial SARO Status COSEWIC Federal SARA Status Federal SARA Schedule Habitat Description На habitats, it has seasonal movement patterns which allow it to meet different biological or behavioural needs, including use of terrestrial habitats during the active season.
+Common Name (Source) Scientific Name Provincial S-RANK 1 Provincial SARO Status 2 COSEWIC 3 Federal SARA Status 3 Federal SARA Schedule 4 Habitat Description Habitat Present in Study Area?
+Species Observed In Study Area During Field Surveys? habitats, it has seasonal movement patterns which lacks suitable aquatic habitats for allow it to meet different biological or behavioural this species. needs, including use of terrestrial habitats during the active season.
 Habitat use varies as a function of the different activities undertaken by individuals to complete their life cycle.
 Blanding's Turtles use aquatic habitats for overwintering, mating, foraging, thermoregulation, summer inactivity, and movement.
 They often favour relatively eutrophic environments, with shallow water (less than 2 m deep), soft organic substrate, and abundant submergent, floating, and emergent vegetation.
 They can occur in a variety of wetland habitats (e.g., marshes, ponds, swamps, bogs, fens, coastal wetlands), slow flowing rivers and creeks, pools, lakes, bays, sloughs, marshy meadows, and artificial channels.
-Blanding's Turtles have been shown to select all wetland types over lotic environments and have also shown a preference for ponds and marshes when available. lac this Eastern Musk Turtle (Source: NHIC) Sternotherus odoratus S3 SC SC THR 1 The Eastern Musk Turtle is a highly aquatic species that undertakes only limited overland travel because it moves slowly on land and is prone to rapid dehydration.
-Eastern Musk Turtles commonly inhabit stagnant or slow-moving shallow wetlands that are connected to larger permanent waterbodies or shallow bays of lakes and rivers.
-In Canada, Eastern Musk Turtles have been found in different types of water bodies, such as lakes, ponds, marshes, rivers, and streams.
+Blanding's Turtles have been shown to select all wetland types over lotic environments and have also shown a preference for ponds and marshes when available.
+11 The Eastern Musk Turtle is a highly aquatic species No habitat confirmed present in No. that undertakes only limited overland travel because the Study Area.
+The Study Area it moves slowly on land and is prone to rapid lacks suitable aquatic habitats for dehydration.
+Eastern Musk Turtles commonly inhabit this species. stagnant or slow-moving shallow wetlands that are connected to larger permanent waterbodies or shallow bays of lakes and rivers.
+In Canada, Eastern Musk Turtles have been found in different types of Eastern Musk Turtle Sternotherus 63 SC SC THR 1 water bodies, such as lakes, ponds, marshes, rivers, (Source: NHIC) odoratus S3 30 30 11111 ' and streams.
 Nevertheless, the species has been described as a habitat specialist since it seems to require water with abundant emergent, floating, and submerged aquatic vegetation that provides surface cover, which may be important for foraging, adult and juvenile refuge, and thermoregulation.
 They are often found in areas with a soft substrate such as sand or organic mud where they can readily bury themselves, and also areas with gravel bottoms.
-No the lacl this Northern Map Turtle (Source: ORAA) Graptemys geographica S3 SC SC SC 1 The Northern Map Turtle relies primarily on aquatic habitat, and makes limited use of terrestrial habitat for nesting and basking.
-In the northern portion of their range, Northern Map Turtles typically inhabit well oxygenated bodies of water such as small to No the lac this
+12 The Northern Map Turtle relies primarily on aquatic No habitat confirmed present in No. Northern Map Turtle Graptemys 00 00 00 00 habitat, and makes limited use of terrestrial habitat the Study Area.
+The Study Area (Source: ORAA) geographica S3 SC SC SC 1 for nesting and basking.
+In the northern portion of lacks suitable aquatic habitats for , their range, Northern Map Turtles typically inhabit well oxygenated bodies of water such as small to this species.